-An experienced Clearwater wrongful death lawyer at Winters & Yonker, P.A. can help you fight to recover money for your loved one’s medical bills, loss of financial support, and the loss of your loved one’s company and guidance.
+An experienced Clearwater wrongful death lawyer at Winters & Yonker Personal Injury Lawyers can help you fight to recover money for your loved one’s medical bills, loss of financial support, and the loss of your loved one’s company and guidance.

 Our lawyers have been working hard to protect accident victims since we opened our doors in 2001.
 Between us, our lawyers have over 119 years of experience handling complex personal injury claims.

 Let us take the lead and fight for the money you need and deserve during this difficult time.
 To get started, all you have to do is contact our law offices in Clearwater, Florida, at (727) 493-4418 to schedule a free consultation.

 How Winters & Yonker Personal Injury Lawyers Can Help With a Wrongful Death Claim in Clearwater

 Losing someone you love is one of the most painful experiences you’ll have to endure.
 Ideally, people would exercise caution to protect others from these losses.
 In reality, that’s not always the case.

 Surviving family members do have rights if their loved ones are killed because of someone else’s negligence.
 You have the right to seek compensation from the at-fault party.
 While money can’t erase your pain, it can protect your family’s future.